mpcsb/testing_branch/_posts/2025-11-11-embedding-quality.md

 ![umap_embeddings](/assets/images/embedding_quality/umap_embeddings.png)

-Raw embedding models produce tight clusters separated by corpus, whereas PCA+quantization blurs everything together causing the food and medical corpora to overlap with no separation!
+Raw embedding models produce tighter clusters separated by corpus, whereas PCA+quantization blurs the two corpora together.

-Already looks like geometry degradation.
+This already suggests some geometry degradation, although it is only a visual check.

 ---